-A self-explanatory entry into the Venice Beach scene, the skatepark often draws some of the areas best to showcase their talents in front of the onlookers.
+A self-explanatory entry into the Venice Beach scene, the skatepark often draws some of the area’s best to showcase their talents in front of the onlookers.
 This area is so popular that it even became a level in an early Tony Hawk Pro Skater game.

-They also have staples of a swap meet like different sunglass vendors (normally 2 for 10 dollars or such) and other disposable products.
+They also have staples of a swap meet like different sunglass vendors (usually 2 for 10 dollars or such) and other disposable products.
 There are some big shops as well from American Apparel and some other famous retailers along the walk.

 The Artists and Street Performers

 As I mentioned in the first paragraph, the other side of the boardwalk has a wide variety of artists and vendors all looking to sell their unique pieces of art.
 There is something for everyone here, with pieces ranging from watercolors to graffiti art.

 It is fun to walk along and take it all in; the prices vary wildly based on the quality.

 You can see really anything along this boardwalk.
 I saw guys making sandcastles for tips, doing mime acts, posing with marijuana flags, offering to arm wrestle you, and just playing a musical instrument for tips.

 There are usually a few street performers along the boardwalk that are showcasing their crazy gymnastic and dancing talents, especially during the weekends when they can draw a bigger crowd.

 Along the boardwalk, there is almost every type of fair food your heart can desire.

 There are all of the traditional staples like funnel cakes and hot dogs, with many street vendors selling food, and even a full sit down brewery.